LeopoldArkham/humansize/README.md

 }
 ```

-If you wish to customize the way sizes are displayed, you may create your own custom `FileSizeOpts` struct
+If you wish to customize the way sizes are displayed, you may create your own custom `FormatSizeOptions` struct
 and pass that to the method.
 See the `custom_options.rs` file in the example folder.